Skip to main content

 L-series professional lens, very fast and superb in low light with max aperture f/1.2.
 Great for creative portraiture.

-Canon’s flagship L-series professional short-telephoto lens.
+Canon’s flagship professional short-telephoto lens.
 Fantastic for low-light shooting.
 Will produce beautiful shallow depth of field.